Online Certification Courses

 Staff members build on the theoretical material created by OSU faculty with demonstrations using commonly available software, thus helping participants connect the theory to the practical considerations, while also illustrating the capabilities and limitations of CAE tools.

-Courses 1 and 2 of the 4-course series begin in the Autumn 2019 semester and will be ready for enrollment in the near future.
-Use the sidebar on the right to sign up for email updates regarding availability.
+Courses 1 and 2 of the 4-course Certification in Practice of Finite Element Principles series begin in the Autumn 2019 semester and are ready for enrollment.

 - Each course consists of 6 modules (1 module per week).
 Participants have 7 weeks to complete the course.